Skip to Main Content

 Here are the funding times you can expect from various providers:

-• Personal loan lenders: Many personal loan lenders make approval decisions within minutes and deposit the funds as soon as the next business day.
+• Personal loan lenders: Some personal loan lenders can make approval decisions within minutes and deposit the funds as soon as the next business day, while others can take up to a week.

 • Payday loan lenders: Online loans are typically funded the next business day, while in-store loans are funded the same day.